 Edward Wallace Hall, 96, Sidney, MT

-Funeral services for Wallace Hall, 96, of Sidney, MT, are at 1:00 PM (MST) Friday, November 27, 2020 at Faith Alliance Church in Sidney, MT with Pastor Paul Turek officiating.
-Interment will take place in the Sunnyside Cemetery near Squaw Gap, ND.
-Visitation will be Wednesday, November 25, 2020 from 10 a.m. to 5 p.m. and Friday from 8-11 a.m. at Fulkerson-Stevenson Memorial Chapel in Sidney under the care of the Fulkerson-Stevenson Funeral Home of Sidney.
+Funeral services for Wallace Hall, 96, Sidney, MT, are at 1 p.m.
+(MST) Friday, Nov.
+27, 2020 at Faith Alliance Church, Sidney, MT with Pastor Paul Turek officiating.
+Interment will take place in Sunnyside Cemetery near Squaw Gap, ND.
+Visitation will be 10 a.m.-5 p.m., Wednesday, Nov.
+25, 2020 and 8-11 a.m.
+Friday, Nov.
+27, 2020 at Fulkerson-Stevenson Memorial Chapel, Sidney, MT under the care of Fulkerson-Stevenson Funeral Home, Sidney, MT.
 Remembrances, condolences and pictures may be shared with the family at http://www.fulkersons.com.

 Edward Wallace Hall was born June 17, 1924 near Ancho, NM.
 He was the firstborn child of Lorena Hall (Mount) and joined LP Hall's four older children, Louise, Virgil, Edith, and Leonard.
 His brother, Donald, and sister, Martha Lou were born on the ranch in NM.
 His youth was spent on his father's ranch where he had many adventures and enjoyed life with his siblings.
 He was a bright student, but illnesses and ranching obligations prevented him from completing high school.